-The cemetery is situated off the Tadcaster Road adjacent to York College.
+The cemetery is situated off Tadcaster Road adjacent to York College.
 Buried within Dringhouses are some notable names including three members of the Terry confectioners family.
-This small closed cemetery which dates back from 1926 provides a peaceful and tranquil haven for the departed with the traditional graves being located on the left hand side of the main entrance.
+This small closed cemetery, dating back to 1926, provides a peaceful and tranquil haven for the departed with the traditional graves being located on the left hand side of the main entrance.

 On the right hand side of the entrance to the cemetery is an area for the interment of cremated remains; each grave can accommodate four sets of cremated remains with the exclusive right of burial set at fifty years.
 You will find already in situ concrete beams or grips which are specially constructed to allow the erection of a headstone to a maximum height of 3 foot (914 mm) without disturbing the grave.